Agustin Pichot quits World Rugby: 'I cannot conceive of occupying a place just for the sake of it'

 “Although I will now be exclusively dedicated to family and personal matters, this does not mean that I am moving away from rugby.
 I will always contribute, from the place that touches me, to achieve a fairer and more equitable global rugby that we continue to take pride in participating in and being part of.”

-In reply, the Argentine Rugby Union recognises and thanked Pichot for all his work and his long career as a representative of the country and the region of the Americas.
+In reply, the Argentine Rugby Union recognised and thanked Pichot for all his work and his long career as a representative of the country and the region of the Americas.

 Recommended